 - 1. Place the rotors into the pump housing making sure the alignment pin is in the groove of the rotor. - 2.
 Place the cover onto the pump housing. - 3.
 Secure the pump cover with the Phillips-head screw coated with red Loctite #271.
 Tighten to 8 ft-lb. - 4.
-Install the oil pump into the engine (see Right-Side Components in Section 3).
+Install the oil pump into the engine (see Right-Side Components in the Engine/Transmission section).